mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 | Type | Description
 | --- | ---
-| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | true if GetStandardValues should be called to find a common set of values the object supports; otherwise, false.
+| [Boolean](https://docs.microsoft.com/en-us/dotnet/api/system.boolean) | A boolean value that represents whether this object supports a standard set of values that can be picked from a list.

 ### bool IsValid([ITypeDescriptorContext context](https://learn.microsoft.com/en-us/dotnet/api/system.componentmodel.itypedescriptorcontext?view=net-8.0), [object value](https://docs.microsoft.com/en-us/dotnet/api/system.object))

-Returns whether the given value object is valid for this type and for the specified context.
+Returns whether the given value object is valid for this type and for the specified context, using the wrapped converter's method.

 ```cs
 bool IsValid(ITypeDescriptorContext context, object value)